-We intend to promote various services by reaching our customers through different online channels including websites and apps on smartphones.
-Currently, we are upgrading our sales and accounting systems so as to further enhance our data collection process, which in turn enables us to respond more quickly to our customers' needs.
+The Group intends to promote various services by reaching customers through different online channels including websites and apps on smartphones.
+The Group has upgraded the sales and accounting systems so as to enhance the data collection process, which in turn enables the customer service team to respond more quickly to customers' needs.